 Pets / Dogs

 We are based at Fort Worden State Park and we have to adhere to State Parks policy on allowing animals into the building.
 Dogs need to be on a leash at all times in the Park.

 Service Dogs and Service Dogs in training may come into and remain in the building.

 Other dogs may be kept outside the building on leash if the leash is secured to a stake or to the picnic bench.
 If you prefer to keep your dog in your car - we recommend that you park in the shade at an adjacent lot.
-Your will need either a Discover Pass or a school hang tag which we will provide when you park off the school's lot.
+Your will need either a Discover Pass.

 If you are just beginning woodworking you do not need to bring any tools along with you.
 You can use our tools and then base your tool purchases based on that experience.